 Fun Sports Science Activities for Kids

-All kids probably have done long jump at school.
+All kids probably have done the long jump at school.
 What can you do to jump farther?
-In this experiment, we will test out if you can increase jumping distant by increase running distance.
-You need find a long jump pit, and have a tape measure, sidewalk chalk.
-Let us know what did you find out.
+In this experiment, we will test out if you can increase jumping distance by increase running distance.
+You need to find a long jump pit and have a tape measure, sidewalk chalk.
+Let us know your answer to the question.

-For younger kids, we found an easier version science experiment to answer the question what makes a ball bounce.
-For this one, even a preschool kids can do it.
+For younger kids, we found an easier version of the science experiment to answer the question of what makes a ball bounce.
+For this one, even preschool kids can do it.

-Do you know someone play hockey?
-Try this hockey science activity answering the question what slides best on ice.
+Do you know someone who plays hockey?
+Try this hockey science activity answering the question of what slides best on ice.
 This is a fun activity for young children, like kindergarten age.

-For those who plays basketball, do you like to use bank shot?
+For those who play basketball, do you like to use bank shots?
 A bank shot is a shot that relies on the ball bouncing off the backboard and into the basket.
-This is an easy activities to show why and how bank shot works.
-While this activity is for kids of all ages, even young children, you may want to try a thorough science experiment to understand the effect of bank short.
+Why and how does bank shot work?
+Let’s find out the answer through a science experiment.

 Balancing is important in all sports.
 The key concept in balancing is the center of gravity.
-You can do a fun activity with kids to see the differences in center of gravity and balancing skill between parents and kids.
+You can do a fun activity with kids to see the differences in the center of gravity and balancing skills between parents and kids.

 Now it is time to do science with soccer.
 With soccer balls, how do you know it is the right air pressure for it?
 How to choose the best air pressure for the soccer ball?

-For more sport activities for kids, you may also interested in 50 Olympic Activities for Kids
+For more sport activities for kids, you may also be interested in 50 Olympic Activities for Kids